 The most startling and controversial specimens in the exhibit are not the organs displayed, even those garishly distorted and discoloured by disease, but the whole body plastinates in dramatic poses.

 These have had most of their skin removed to reveal underlying musculature, but certain external elements like noses, eyebrows and breasts are retained for "humanness".
-Cycle of Life boasts, for example, a highjumper, a “molting woman” stepping out of her discarded skin and hair, and a copulating couple that leaves no doubt as to what goes anatomically where.
+Vital boasts, for example, including a pair of figure skaters performing a skillful lift, a soccer player dribbling a ball, a chess player plotting his next move, and a copulating couple that leaves no doubt as to what goes anatomically where.

 The function of the posed plastinates, says Dr Whalley, is to allow visitors to relate better to them, and see their own selves reflected.